 1. Not choosing the right lining

 It’s important to choose the right colour, the right fabric and the right length of the lining for your lehenga.
 It should compliment your lehenga well.
-Plus, that’s what is going to be touching your skin the most, so if it’s not well stitched, the fabric is prickly or the embellishments are poking you then you’re not going to be super comfy and the entire experience is not going to go down well.
+Plus, that’s what you are going to wear under your lehenga and is going to touch your skin the most, so if it’s not well stitched, the fabric is prickly or the embellishments are poking you then you’re not going to be super comfy and the entire experience is not going to go down well.

 2. Being matchy matchy head to toe

 You really shouldn’t match everything to the colour of your lehenga.
 Keep your accessories, like your heels or your clutch, neutral.
 You can even contrast the colours of your jewellery.
 For example, if you’re wearing a red lehenga, opt for jewellery with emeralds and footwear that has gold or beige tones.

 3. Don’t be covered from head to toe